NES / Famicom Architecture

 The same setup but without a mapper installed.
 While simpler and inexpensive, the CPU can only access a finite number of banks.

 A mapper is an extra chip included in the cartridge that sits between the memory chips and the console’s address lines.
-Its main job is to extend the address space so developers may fit more chips.
-This is done by bank switching: Memory addresses are grouped into banks, and the mapper provides switches (controlled through memory addresses) to alternate between banks.
-Now, the CPU still sees the same amount of memory, so it’s the game that’s been programmed with a mapper present in charge of operating it.
-Due to their cost-effectiveness, mappers were the order of the day in 80s-to-early 90s technology.
+Its primary job is to extend the address space, allowing developers to fit more chips.
+This is achieved through bank switching: memory addresses are grouped into banks, and the mapper provides switches (controlled via memory addresses) to alternate between them.
+Now, the CPU still perceives the same amount of memory, so it is the game (programmed with a mapper present) in charge of operating it.
+Due to their cost-effectiveness, mappers were the order of the day in 80s-to-early-90s technology.

 Image